hmrc/play-fsm/README.md

 - Create a unit test to validate all possible states and transitions outcomes, see an example in <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyModelSpec.scala>.

 ### How to persist in the state?
-- play-fsm is not opinionated about state persistence choice but provides an abstract API in the `PersistentJourneyService`.
+- play-fsm is not opinionated about state persistence and session management choice but provides an abstract API in the `PersistentJourneyService`.
-- `JsonStateFormats` helper is provided to quickly encode/decode JSON when storing state in a MongoDB or in an external service, e.g. <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyStateFormats.scala>.
+- `JsonStateFormats` helps to encode/decode state to JSON when using MongoDB or an external REST service, e.g. <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyStateFormats.scala>.

 ### How to define a controller?
 - Create a controller as usual extending `JourneyController` trait.
-- Implement 2 required abstract methods:
+- Implement required abstract methods:
 - - `getCallFor(state: State): Call` to translate state into matching GET endpoint url
 - - `renderState(state: State, breadcrumbs: List[State], formWithErrors: Option[Form[_]]): Request[_] => Result` to produce representation of a state, i.e. an HTML page
 - Define actions using provided builder selection, see <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyController.scala>.